parasweep: A template-based utility for generating, dispatching, and post-processing of parameter sweeps: Illustrative example

 \subsection{Post-processing}

 We now want to extract the results of the simulations and plot them.
 We use the \verb|mapping| object returned after calling the \verb|run_sweep| function.
-It is an xarray \verb|DataArray| object, where the coordinates are the sweep parameters and the ``data'' is the simulation IDs.
+It is an xarray \verb|DataArray| object, a labelled N-dimensional array.
+The coordinates are the sweep parameters and the ``data'' is the simulation IDs.
+This makes it easy for programs to retrieve the simulation output by the parameter values rather than having to specify the simulation IDs manually.
 The example below, executed after the code in section \ref{sec:command}, selects the first $\beta$ (in this case, $\beta=2$) and plots the largest Lyapunov exponent as a function of $\rho$ and $\sigma$.

 This will produce Figure \ref{fig:lyap}.
 The chaotic regime of the parameter space can then be easily read off as those parameter sets which result in a positive largest Lyapunov exponent (the red regions of the plot).
 This is just one example of the types of post-processing that can be done.